dotnet/roslyn/docs/features/source-generators.md

 By default, generated texts will be persisted to a `GeneratedFiles/{GeneratorAssemblyName}` sub-folder within `CommandLineArguments.OutputDirectory`.
 The `fileNameHint` from `SourceGeneratorContext.AddSource` will be used to create a unique name, with appropriate collision renaming applied if required.
+For instance, on Windows a call to `AddSource("MyCode", ...);` from `MyGenerator.dll` for a C# project might be persisted as `obj/debug/GeneratedFiles/MyGenerator.dll/MyCode.cs`.

 File output is not required for the correct function of either command line or IDE based generation, and can be completely disabled, if required.
 The IDE will work on in-memory